iwillspeak/IronRure-Batteries/README.md

 This repository contains pre-built versions of the rust regex library for Windows, Linux and macOS.
 You shouldn't need to add a reference to these libraries yourself, they're referenced from [`IronRure`](https://github.com/iwillspeak/IronRure).
 It might come in useful if you need to target a new platform though.

+## About the Version Number

+The NuGet package number for this library is a little odd.
+It contians the packed version number from the regex crate upstream, followed by a single version number for the library, and a build suffix based on the build ID.

+This should ensure that nuget package versions will incremnet if either we start trackign a more up to date build of regex, or if the package needs to make feature chagnes.

 ## Contributing

 IronRure is open source.
 Pull requests are welcome.
 See the [Contributing Guidelines][contributing] and [Code of Conduct][coc] for more information.